nLab

 Footnote

 1. The divide between extensive categories and categories of modules is somewhat analogous to the divide between the classical particles and quantum particles.
-In the classical picture, if an elementary particle (which we can think of as “connected”) is in a state described by a union U+V, then it is either in state U or in state V. Whereas in the quantum picture, one has to consider superpositions UV of states U, V, and the usual sort of classical logic of disjunctions breaks down.
+In the classical picture, if an elementary particle (which we can think of as “connected”) is in a state described by a union U+VU + V, then it is either in state UU or in state VV.
+Whereas in the quantum picture, one has to consider superpositions UVU \oplus V of states UU, VV, and the usual sort of classical logic of disjunctions breaks down.
 Notice that classical logic (meaning here, non-quantum logic) is largely derived from our experience with extensive categories such as toposes.